hashgraph/hedera-forking/FAQ.md

 ### Why am I getting error "`Member "keyExistsJson" not found or not visible`" when compiling my project?

-You get the following error when compiling your project
+If you get the following error when compiling your project

 ```console
 $ forge build